cyber-chris/llm-dead-man-switch/README.md

 ## Discussion & Future Work

-The single deception feature identified does a mediocre job at detecting when to intervene with a refusal.
+The single deception feature identified does a mediocre job of detecting when to intervene with a refusal.
 However, a natural extension would be to train a classifier model using all the SAE feature activations as an input.
 Specifically, we could reduce the list of position-wise feature activations to a vector of norms:

 ```math
 [v_1, \dots, v_n], v_i \in R^{65536} \to [\|\bar{f}_1\|_2, \dots, \|\bar{f}_{65536}\|_2] = \bar{F} \in R^{65536}